Ensemble Fuzzing with Dynamic Resource Scheduling and Multidimensional Seed Evaluation: Our Approach:

 We use all the above metrics to calculate the reward of a seed $s$ when scheduling resources (Line 26 in Algorithm~\ref{alg_sch}).
 Specifically, the reward $\gamma_{new}$ is calculated as $ \gamma_s(\theta)= \sum_{j=0}^{4} \theta_j c_j $, where $\theta$ is a weight vector. \toolName dynamically tunes the weight vector $\theta$ at each round to balance the importance of different types of measurements.
-Intuitively, more weight is given to the measurement types that can better distinguish the different base fuzzers' performance.
 To achieve this, for each measurement type $c_j$ where $0 \le j \le 4$, we calculate the standard deviation $\sigma_j$ of the $c_j$ on all selected base fuzzers, and set $\theta_j = \frac{\sigma_j}{\sum_{i=0}^{4}\sigma_j}$.
 Note that we assign $\theta_i=1$ for all $0 \le i \le 4$ for resource schedule fine-tuning since we only need to evaluate each seed qualitatively to determine whether a base fuzzer can generate any beneficial seed.
+This dynamic weighting based on standard deviation prioritizes the discriminative power of different metrics.
+Metrics exhibiting higher variance among fuzzers are assigned higher weights, ensuring the scheduler responds to the signals that better distinguish fuzzer performance, rather than being dominated by metrics with high absolute values but low deviation.
+Additionally, \toolName aggregates multidimensional metrics using unnormalized incremental values $c_j$.
+This unnormalized design is supported by our use of increments rather than cumulative totals.
+While cumulative coverage totals diverge into the tens of thousands, creating an unbridgeable Finally, traditional cross-metric normalization (e.g., Min-Max scaling to $[0, 1]$) may introduce noise.
+For example, suppose Fuzzer A discovers 20 new paths and 4 crashes, while Fuzzer B discovers 19 new paths and 8 crashes.
+If we normalize these increments before aggregation, the path metric maps A to 1.0 and B to 0.0, while the crash metric maps A to 0.0 and B to 1.0.
+A simple sum yields 1.0 for both fuzzers, so the scheduler considers them identical.
+In reality, Fuzzer B sacrificed only 1 marginal path to discover 4 additional crashes, which is a significantly higher reward.

 \toolName also utilizes the above metrics for seed synchronization.
 Similar to resource fine-tuning, \toolName evaluates each seed qualitatively and uploads beneficial seeds to the global pool $S_g$.
 Note that when scheduling resources for base fuzzers, a base fuzzer can be scheduled to run on multiple resource units simultaneously.
 Many modern fuzzers such as AFL++~\cite{aflpp} ship with built-in mechanisms to synchronize seeds across multiple running instances and optimize their fuzzing strategies accordingly for better performance.
 To take advantage of such mechanisms, at each round \toolName groups fuzzing instances with the same base fuzzers and allow them to conduct partial seed synchronization with each other.